simonmichael/hledger/bin/README.md

 ### Create a new script

-The example scripts follow a template that implements hledger's standard command line options and help, so it's a good idea to use one as your starting point.
-The hledger- naming is not required, but it causes scripts to show up in the hledger commands list.
-On unix, your new script should be marked executable.
+To create a new hledger-integrated script, copy hledger-script-example.hs.
+On unix, the new script should be marked executable.
 This should do it:

-    $ cd hledger
+    $ cd bin
+    $ cp hledger-script-example.hs hledger-cmd.hs   # replace cmd with your command name
-    $ cp bin/hledger-swap-dates.hs bin/hledger-foo.hs  # and edit, at least the command name and help
+    # edit hledger-cmd.hs, updating at least the command name and help
-    $ stack install string-qq     # ensure any extra script deps are installed
+    $ stack install safe text     # ensure the script's dependencies are installed
-    $ bin/hledger-cmd.hs --help
+    $ hledger-cmd.hs --help
-    foo [OPTIONS]
+    cmd [OPTIONS]
-      My new foo command.
+      My new cmd command.
       ...
-    $ stack ghc bin/hledger-cmd.hs
+    $ stack ghc hledger-cmd.hs  # optionally compile for faster startup/durability
-    $ hledger foo -- --help
+    $ hledger cmd -- --help
-    foo [OPTIONS]
+    cmd [OPTIONS]
-      My new foo command.
+      My new cmd command.
       ...

 ### Run ghcid on a script

-    $ stack install string-qq     # ensure any extra script deps are installed
-    $ stack exec -- ghcid bin/hledger-foo.hs
+    $ stack exec --package 'safe text' -- ghcid hledger-cmd.hs
     ...
     Ok, one module loaded.
     All good (1 module, at 10:50:48)

 ### Run ghci on a script

-    $ stack install string-qq     # ensure any extra script deps are installed
-    $ stack ghci bin/hledger-foo.hs
+    $ stack ghci --package 'safe text' hledger-cmd.hs ...
-    ...
     Ok, one module loaded.
     ...